Helena History Hikes & Walks Tour Policies

 Am I expected to tip my guide?

-While tips are never expected, if you enjoyed your experience, please consider showing your guide that you appreciate them making your visit special with a gratuity.
+While tips are never expected, if you enjoyed your experience, please consider showing your guide with gratuity.
+Any amount is appreciated.

 Are children allowed on tours and hikes?

 Yes, children of all ages are welcome on our family friendly Steeples & Stories walking tour.
 Guests must be 12+ years of age on our other tour offerings.
-We offer child-priced tickets (ages 4-11) for most activities and children under 3 are always free with the MHF.
+We offer child-priced tickets (ages 4-11) for most activities and children under 3 tour for free.
 All children under the age of 18 must be accompanied by a parent or legal guardian to join tours or hikes.

 Are there additional promotions?